inferno986return/python-pcep/Module2.md

 | `0o`    | Octal (base-8)        | `0o70`   |
 | `0x`    | Hexademical (base-16) | `0x2AF`  |

-While not specifically mentioned in the Python Essentials 1 notes, it's worth knowing that by default Python 3 outputs to standard Decimal (base-10).
-There are `bin()`, `oct()` and `hex()` functions which force an output in Python's notation.
+While not specifically mentioned in the Python Essentials 1 notes, it's worth knowing that by default Python 3 outputs to standard Decimal (base-10) when performing calculations in different numerical bases.
+However, there are the `bin()`, `oct()` and `hex()` functions which maintain the chosen notation.